-- · Avoid excessive heat and humidity. - There may be battery damage if the battery is incorrectly replaced. - · Replace only with the same or equivalent type recommended by the battery manufacturer. - · Dispose of the used battery according to the battery manufacturer's instructions. - · Never throw a battery into a fire.
-There may be danger of an explosion. - If the battery is dead or if you will not be using the remote control for a long time, remove the battery to prevent damage to the remote control from possible battery leakage.
+- Avoid leaving the remote control and batteries in an excessive heat or humid environment like the kitchen, bathroom, sauna, sunroom or in a closed car. - · Replace only with the same or equivalent type recommended by the battery manufacturer. - Dispose of the used batteries according to the manufacturer's instructions and local environment regulations for your region. - · Never throw the batteries into a fire.
+There may be danger of an explosion. - If the batteries are dead or if you will not be using the remote control for an extended period of time, remove the batteries to avoid damage to the remote control from possible battery leakage.